 Following up their debut album, prog rockers ‘Boundless’, Valis Ablaze are back with low end grooves and atmospheric synths, laced with intricate rhythm work, emotion and power.
 ‘Render’ was mixed and mastered by James Wisner (Paramore, Underoath, Hands Like Houses).

-We caught up with vocalist Phil Owen and guitarist Tom Moorethe band for a track-by-track rundown of what to expect from the album.
+We caught up with vocalist Phil Owen and guitarist Tom Moorethe for a track-by-track rundown of what to expect from the album.

 01.)
 NEON DREAMING

 The opening track explores the idea of living in a world of grey that blankets all we see, without being aware that underneath is a layer of neon fluorescence, a stark contrast so bright that we can go beyond to see things in a different light.
 It sets the tone of the album with the theme of how we translate different perceptions and create our own personal realities depending on how we view them.

 Musically ‘Neon Dreaming’ was a bit of an experiment juxtaposing quite light and upbeat melody lines with the low growl of the 8 string guitars.
 The theme is developed in a cool way later on in the song where lead layers take more of a back seat by using the rhythm guitars playing both high and low notes.
 It almost makes a final call and response between the melodic and rhythmic elements before the end of the song.
 We thought this would be a great opening track to ‘Render’ because of this texture and it’s interesting synthesiser layers too.

 This track tackles loss of feeling and living with emotional numbness.
 The longing to feel something again while almost pretending the problem isn’t there, and the optimistic hope that it will eventually return.